RutronikSystemSolutions/RDK3_BLE_Beacon/README.md

 <img src="images/eddystone.png" style="zoom:100%;" />

-The Eddystone format is not supported by Google since 2018.
+The Eddystone format has not been supported by Google since 2018.
 The purpose of this demo is to evaluate the performance of the BLE Radio and to measure the emitted spectrum for the Electromagnetic Compatibility standards.
 The spectrum emitted from the RDK3 U.FL socket P15 is shown below.

 <img src="images/beacon_spectrum.png" style="zoom:100%;" />

 ### Debugging

-If you successfully have imported the example, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
+If you have successfully imported the example, the debug configurations are already prepared to use with the KitProg3, MiniProg4.
 Open the ModusToolbox™ perspective and find the Quick Panel.
 Click on the desired debug launch configuration and wait for the programming to complete and the debugging process to start.

 <img src="images/debug_start.png" style="zoom:100%;" />